Summary

 Gaps between adult front teeth often close by themselves as more adult teeth come through.

-- crowded or crooked teeth – a large gap between the front teeth may not leave enough room for the teeth next to the front teeth to come through.
+- crowded or crooked teeth – a large gap between the front teeth may not leave enough room for other teeth to come through.
 This may cause problems with a person’s bite.

 Treatment for gapped teeth

-An orthodontist is a dentist who has done additional study to specialise in the diagnosis, prevention and treatment of problems in the alignment of teeth and jaws.
+Often these gaps can be left as they are if are not a concern or do not cause any issues.
+Talk to your oral health professional who can help identify any problems and suggest solutions.
+You may be referred onto an orthodontist who is a dentist who has done additional study to specialise in the diagnosis, prevention and treatment of problems in the alignment of teeth and jaws.

 Treatment options may include:

-- veneers – a veneer is a type of tooth covering.
-If the gap is small; veneers that are just a little bit wider than the natural teeth could be used to cover the gap.
-Veneers are permanently stuck to the tooth surface
+- veneers – a type of tooth covering made from porcelain or composite.
+If the gap is small, veneers that are just a little bit wider than the natural teeth could be used to cover the gap.
+Veneers are permanently stuck to the tooth surface.

 - fraenectomy – surgery to remove the fraenum that has caused the gap.
 This is usually done before the gap is closed by orthodontic treatment.